josephquang97/py4e02/README.md

 ### Requirement:

 Write a program to calculate employee pay.
 With two parameters entered from the keyboard are the work hours (hours) and the rate per hour (rate).
+Provided that if employees work more than 40 hours, the first 40 hours will be the same as the regulations, the following hours will increase by half.
 Print to the screen the amount to be paid (price).

 ### For example:

 ```
-Enter hours: 35
+Enter hours: 45
-Enter rate: 2.75
+Enter rate: 3

-The price: 96.25
+The price: 142.5
 ```

 ### Note: